tencentyun/intlcloud-documents/yehe_doc/容器/容器镜像服务/操作指南/销毁退还实例_intl_en.md

 This document describes how to terminate and return Enterprise Edition instances in Tencent Container Registry (TCR).

 ## Prerequisites
-You have [created an Enterprise Edition instance](https://intl.cloud.tencent.com/document/product/1051/39088), and the current account has permission to delete that instance.
+You have [purchased a TCR Enterprise Edition instance](https://intl.cloud.tencent.com/document/product/1051/39088), and the current account has permission to delete that instance.

 ## Directions